phpman > man > Devel::Cover(3pm)

 -select.
 The same principle applies to the REs to ignore.

-but they can also take multiple comma separated arguments.
-In any case you should not add
+they can also take multiple comma separated arguments.
+In any case you should not add a space

 UNCOVERABLE CRITERIA

-clause that cannot be reached, or a check for an error condition that should never happen.
+cannot be reached, or a check for an error condition that should never happen.
+You can tell

 If you have uncoverable criteria I suggest not using the default HTML report (with uses